merative/acd-containers/src/pages/usage/custom-resource-apis.md

 #### Description

-The `Resources` property defines the cpu, ephemeral storage, and memory for limits and requests.
+The `Resources` property defines the CPU, ephemeral storage, and memory for limits and requests.

 #### CPU

 The default CPU request is 100m.

-It is worth noting that you can only request CPU, there is not a limit field, as the Annotation for Clinical Data Operator will set the limits CPU to the requests CPU.
+It is worth noting that you can only request CPU, there is not a limit field, as the Annotator for Clinical Data operator will set the limits CPU to the requests CPU.

 #### Memory